computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 * **Distributive Edges**: The shortest path from *vegetables* from *peas* contains *spinach/NOUN* node connected via the *conj* edge.
 The presence of such specific words (*spinach*) in the path that do not inform of the hypernymy relation and negatively affect our extraction recall.
 The word *spinach* could be replaced with some other word, but the relation between peas and vegetables would still hold.
 Snow et al. proposed to add additional edges bypassing *conj* edges to mitigate this issue.
 Therefore, we can add edges of type *pobj* from *vegetables* to *peas* and *kale*.

 **Good News**: You don't need to extract such paths!
 We've extracted them for you for our Wikipedia corpus.
 You're welcome!
-To keep the number of extracted paths tractable, the file `wikipedia_deppaths.txt` contains dependency paths extracted from Wikipedia between all train/val/test word pairs.
+To keep the number of extracted paths tractable, the file `new_wikipedia_deppaths.txt` contains dependency paths extracted from Wikipedia between all train/val/test word pairs.
 Similar to Snow et al., we **only keep dependency paths of length 4 or shorter**    .
-Each line of the file `wikipedia_deppaths.txt` contains three tab-separated columns, the first containing **X**, second **Y** and the third the dependency path.
+Each line of the file `new_wikipedia_deppaths.txt` contains three tab-separated columns, the first containing **X**, second **Y** and the third the dependency path.
 An example path extraction is:
 ```
 mammal  fox     such/ADJ/amod<_X/NOUN/dobj_<as/ADP/prep_<Y/NOUN/pobj